gate-computer/gate/Security.md

 init process which spawns and kills the programs.
 The container has dedicated cgroup, IPC, network, mount, pid, user and UTS namespaces.

-By default, the user namespace contains only two unprivileged user ids (there is no root user), one which owns the filesystem contents, and one which is used to run the processes.
+By default, the user namespace contains only two unprivileged user ids, one owning the filesystem contents and one for running the processes.
+There is no root user.
 (If the `runtime.container.namespace.singleuid` config option is set, there is only one unprivileged user id which is used for everything, and it is mapped to the outside user who created the container.)

 The mount namespace contains only a constrained read-only tmpfs as its root.